lurisan/Blog/README.md

 ### 24th October 2021

-Smart Bedroom automation with actual use case and used in the room
+Smart Bedroom automation with an actual use case and used in the room

 - Automated room device management
 - Integration with Google Assistant and Alexa